-In order to estimate the SA RWs of a bank's portfolio, we use the mapping in Table 8.4.69 This mapping is a simplification of reality.
+In order to estimate the SA RWs of a bank's portfolio, we use the mapping in Table 8.4.7° This mapping is a simplification of reality.
 However, it has a conservative bias for the lowest default probabilities mapped at 50% (ignoring the possibilities of the lower 20% for AAA to AA- rated corporates).
 It also has a non-conservative bias, as a high proportion of corporates in the bottom part of the template, with a PD above 2.5%, and mapped to B+ and below, do not have an external rating and would normally be risk weighted at 100% instead of 150%.
-We will thus compare two sets of pools, one made from portfolio with all non-defaulted assets ("All, excl.
-Defaults"), and one with the top part of the PD scale ("Top Part (PD<2.5%)").
-Since we have the EU CR6 Pillar 3 disclosures, we can make an estimate about future SA risk weights for determining the impact of the SA Output Floor.